Michael Peacock (television executive)

-Ian Michael Peacock OBE (14 September 1929 – 6 December 2019) was a British television executive, who from 1963 until the spring of 1965 was the first Controller of BBC2, the Corporation's second television channel.
+Ian Michael Peacock OBE (14 September 1929 – 6 December 2019) was a British television executive.
+He served as the first controller of BBC2 (1964—65), the controller of BBC1 (1965—67), and the first Managing Director of London Weekend Television (1968—1971).

 Early life and career

-Michael Peacock was born in Christchurch, Hampshire, on 14 September 1929.
+Michael Peacock was born in Christchurch, then part of Hampshire, on 14 September 1929.
 After graduating with an upper second class degree in sociology from the London School of Economics in 1952, he immediately joined BBC Television as a trainee producer, working under Grace Wyndham Goldie in the Television Talks Department, based at Alexandra Palace, which moved to the Lime Grove Studios the following year.

 Career

-Peacock became the producer of Panorama, the Corporation's first weekly TV current affairs series, in 1955, at the age of twenty-six.
+In 1955, at the age of 26, Peacock became the producer of Panorama, BBC Television's first weekly current affairs series.
 Under his editorship, with Richard Dimbleby as anchorman, the programme developed a high reputation, and during the Suez crisis in 1956 audiences reached 12 million viewers.
 Peacock was responsible for the April Fools' Day hoax which fooled many viewers into believing that spaghetti grew on trees.